FirstTestStation/FTS_Website/README.md

 ## How to Use

-The website is designed to provide users with easy access to all aspects of the First Test Station project.
+The website is designed to provide users with easy access to all aspects of the First TestStation project.
 Follow these steps to explore the content:

 1. **Browse the Photo Gallery**:
    - Navigate to the **Gallery** section to view images of the project’s progress.